article

 YouTube

+Public or Private?
+Why Smart Contract Confidentiality Is the Next Big Debate.
 Blockchain’s early days were built on radical transparency.
 Anyone could see any transaction, inspect any smart contract, and trace flows across protocols.
 That’s still true today for most networks including giants like Ethereum and BNB Chain.

 But as Web3 moves beyond experiments and into real financial infrastructure, not every use case fits that public-by-default model.
 Businesses don’t want their strategies exposed.
 Institutions can’t build with full transparency on sensitive transactions.
 And users increasingly care about protecting their data, not hiding it, just having control.

-That’s why we’re now seeing a debate take shape: Public smart contracts like those on BNB Chain, or encrypted smart contracts like COTI’s approach with Garbled Circuits?
+That’s why we’re now seeing a debate take shape: public smart contracts like those on BNB Chain, or encrypted smart contracts like COTI’s approach with Garbled Circuits?

 Let’s break it down.